jedisct1/turbocrypt/README.md

 - Generate strong keys: Always use `turbocrypt keygen` - don't create keys manually
 - Keep backups: Store a copy of your key in a safe, separate location
-- Use password protection: For keys stored on your computer, consider `--password`
+- Use password protection: For keys stored on your computer, consider using `turbocrypt keygen --password` or adding protection later with `turbocrypt change-password`
+- Change passwords when needed: If you suspect your password may be compromised, use `turbocrypt change-password` to update it without regenerating the key
 - Never share keys: Each person should have their own key, or use password-protected keys with different passwords for additional security

 ### Safe Workflows